Your Top Guide to Ambulating a Patient or Loved One

 Ambulation with Assistance

-Benefits of Ambulation
+Benefits of Ambulating a Patient

 Keep in mind, not all ambulation requires an assistive device.
 Successful ambulation requires slow and steady movement with the help of a caring individual.
 Be aware that each new movement can cause dizziness or imbalance, so check in regularly while assisting an older adult to ambulate.

 Helping someone walk or move after a procedure can:

 Studies have shown that older adults who practice early ambulation after a surgical procedure are discharged 2 days earlier than those who do not!

 Get Your Loved One Professional Ambulation Assistance Today

 Remember, transfers and ambulation are no small tasks for just anyone.
 Safely transferring an older adult takes a minimum of three people.
 When an older adult needs to ambulate with assistance, additional devices may be involved.
 Skilled caregivers and health care providers are the ones who need to be assisting with these senior support tasks.